4th June 2014

 have systemically disempowered Aboriginal people and deprived them

-to address the disadvantage experienced by Aboriginal communities
+address the disadvantage experienced by Aboriginal communities without

-without taking responsibility for this failure.
-Governments need
+taking responsibility for this failure.
+Governments need to resource

-to resource local people.
-Only then will they act in a meaningful
+local people.
+Only then will they act in a meaningful way to effect

-way to effect change and create healthy futures for individuals
+change and create healthy futures for individuals and Indigenous communities.

 "We are shocked to witness the negative response